-Following award of the contract by the Town Manager, the Competitive Supplier shall undertake notification of all eligible consumers on Basic Service to be enrolled.
-NGRID will inform the Competitive Supplier and the Consultant as to which consumers are on Basic Service and which consumers are receiving power from third-party suppliers.
-NGRID will electronically transmit the name, address and account of eligible consumers and run this data just prior to the meter read at which the change to the Competitive Supplier is set to occur to ensure that no consumers contracted with third-party suppliers are enrolled.
-Only current Basic Service consumers will be sent opt-out notices.
+Following approval of the contract by the Town, the Competitive Supplier shall undertake notification of all eligible consumers on Basic Service to be enrolled.
+The Local Distributor will inform the Competitive Supplier and CPG as to which consumers are on Basic Service and which consumers are receiving power from third party suppliers.
+The Local Distributor will run this data just prior to the meter read at which the change to the Competitive Supplier is set to occur to ensure that no consumers with third party suppliers are enrolled.
+Only current Basic Service consumers will be sent opt out notices.
 The Town may also generally notify all consumers receiving competitive service of their eligibility to receive power from the Town's Competitive Supplier.
-Once the appropriate notification has been provided to the eligible consumer and applicable opt-out requirements met, the Competitive Supplier will electronically enroll the eligible consumer by submitting an "enroll customer" transaction to NGRID in accordance with the rules and procedures set forth in the EBT Working Group Report, which is applicable to all Competitive Suppliers and distribution companies in Massachusetts.